-All Archived images are stored in uncompressed TIF format.
-TIF (or TIFF) format allows the inclusion of a metadata tag in every image that does not affect the image information itself.
+All archived images are stored in uncompressed TIF format.
+TIF (or TIFF) format allows the inclusion of a metadata line in every image that does not affect the image information itself.
 At present TIF is considered the most widely compatible and easily transferable file format for images.
 Longevity of the file format is constantly monitored.

-DIAMM images are archived at two locations: the Oxford Hierarchical File Server, managed by OUCS in Oxford, and the Arts and Humanities Data Service in London.
-Both these archives have secure off-site backup that is updated every 24 hours.
-Many newly-created archives use, or plan to use, CD or DVD discs for the long-term storage of their data.
+DIAMM images are archived at two locations using duplicated hard disc storage.
+Some archives use, or plan to use DVD media for the long-term storage of their data.
 This is NOT an archive, and will almost certainly result in data loss.
-The shelf-life of CDs or DVDs is anything from 2 years upwards, but discs can fail before that because they are extremely vulnerable to damage.
+The shelf-life of CDs or DVDs is anything from 2 years upwards: discs can fail easily because they are extremely vulnerable to damage.
 CD or DVD juke-box systems are completely inappropriate for long-term archiving strategies.
 The minimum requirement for archiving is a hard-drive RAID system, with off-site secondary backup.
 Even this is not necessarily sufficient for an important collection of data where the archive is the only repository.
 Management of a proper storage archive requires a dedicated staff, temperature controlled environment for the systems, and constant monitoring and upgrades.
-If you are creating a data archive, please contact the Arts and Humanities Data Service for advice about creating a secure long-term archive for your materials.
+If you are creating a data archive, please contact archiving experts for advice about creating a secure long-term repository for your materials.